jktomer/website/content/en/docs/concepts/cluster-administration/flow-control.md

  # …and other flags as usual
 ```

+The command-line flag `--enable-priority-and-fairness=false` will disable the
+API Priority and Fairness feature, even if other flags have enabled it.

 ## Concepts
-There are several distinct features involved in the flow control API.
-Incoming
+There are several distinct features involved in the API Priority and Fairness
-requests are classified by attributes of the request using _FlowSchemas_, and
+feature.
+Incoming requests are classified by attributes of the request using
-assigned to priority levels.
-Priority levels add a degree of isolation by
+_FlowSchemas_, and assigned to priority levels.
+Priority levels add a degree of
-maintaining separate concurrency limits, so that requests assigned to different
+isolation by maintaining separate concurrency limits, so that requests assigned
-priority levels cannot starve each other.
-Within a priority level, a
+to different priority levels cannot starve each other.
+Within a priority level,
-fair-queuing algorithm prevents requests from different sources from starving
+a fair-queuing algorithm prevents requests from different _flows_ from starving
 each other, and allows for requests to be queued to prevent bursty traffic from
 causing failed requests when the average load is acceptably low.

 ### Priority Levels
-Without the Priority and Fairness feature enabled, overall concurrency in the
+Without the API Priority and Fairness feature enabled, overall concurrency in
-API server is limited by the `kube-apiserver` flags `--max-requests-inflight`
+the API server is limited by the `kube-apiserver` flags
-and `--max-mutating-requests-inflight`.
-With the feature enbaled, the
+`--max-requests-inflight` and `--max-mutating-requests-inflight`.
+With the
-concurrency limit defined by these flags is divided up among a configurable set
+feature enbaled, the concurrency limit defined by these flags is divided up
-of _priority levels_.
-Incoming requests are assigned to a single priority level,
+among a configurable set of _priority levels_.
+Each incoming request is assigned
-and each priority level will only dispatch as many concurrent requests as its
+to a single priority level, and each priority level will only dispatch as many
-configuration allows.
+concurrent requests as its configuration allows.

 The default configuration, for example, includes separate priority levels for
-leader-election requests, requests from built-in {< glossary_tooltip text="controllers" term_id="controller" >}}, and requests from
+leader-election requests, requests from built-in controllers, and requests from
 Pods.
 This means that an ill-behaved Pod that floods the API server with
 requests cannot prevent leader election or actions by the built-in controllers
 from succeeding.

 ### Fair Queuing
 Even within a priority level there may be a large number of distinct sources of
 traffic.
-In an overload situation, it is valuable to prevent one consumer from
+In an overload situation, it is valuable to prevent one stream of
+requests from starving others (in particular, in the relatively common case of a
+single buggy client flooding the kube-apiserver with requests, that buggy client
+would ideally not have much measurable impact on other clients at all).
+This is
-starving the others.
-This is handled by use of a fair-queuing algorithm to
+handled by use of a fair-queuing algorithm to process requests that are assigned
-process requests that are assigned the same priority level.
-Each request is
+the same priority level.
+Each request is assigned to a _flow_, consisting of the
-given a _flow distinguisher_ — in the current design, this is either the
+name of the matching FlowSchema plus a _flow distinguisher_ — in the current
-requesting user or the resource's namespace — and the system attempts to give
+design, this is either the requesting user or the resource's namespace — and the
-approximately equal weight to requests with different flow distinguishers.
+system attempts to give approximately equal weight to requests in different
+flows.

 The details of the queuing algorithm are tunable for each priority level, and
-allow administrators to trade off memory use against fairness and tolerance for
+allow administrators to trade off memory use, fairness (the property that
-bursty traffic.
+independent flows will all make progress when total traffic exceeds capacity),
+tolerance for bursty traffic, and the added latency induced by queuing.

 ### Exempt requests
 Some requests are considered sufficiently important that they are not subject to